msantl/cryptofolio/README.md

 * `blockchain.info` to get balance for a BTC address.
 If you want to send API requests you need to create an accont and obtain an API key.

+* `coinmarkertcap` to get the current listings.
+If you want to be able to use Coinmarketcap pro api, create an account and obtain an API key.

 Environment variables:
 * `SECRET_KEY`
 * `SENDGRID_API_KEY`